 However, the name Berber thrived, and today the looped form is more frequently mentioned than the color.

-One of the reasons Berber has become more and more popular is that it is less expensive than other types of home carpet designs.
+One reason Berber has become increasingly popular is that it is less expensive than other home carpet designs.
 There are multiple price ranges for Berber carpets, some of which can be comparable to the cost of other cut-pile designs.

 This carpet does not fit the description of the majority of carpet floorings, which are criticized for not being stain-resistant.
 Although many people think twice about having carpeted flooring since they tend to absorb water and become less durable, Berber is an exception and is stain-resistant.